-The answer lies in the concept of the marketing avatar.
+The answer to how you identify your ideal customer lies in the concept of the marketing avatar.
 This isn't a super-dull sequel to a James Cameron movie, it's the initial and most critical stage in a marketing process that will bring your business the right kind of leads.
 Key to this process is to get your head around the idea of targeting a person, not an audience.

 And that person should have six qualities:

-1. They sees benefit and relevance in your business
+1. The customer sees benefit and relevance in your business

 Your ideal customer is your biggest fan.
 Whatever problem your service or product solves, it's a problem your ideal customer has, and you are the best solution they can think of.
 If your customer loves you and what you do, everything that comes next is easier.